 All others just came out:

 About five million Americans work in call centers.
-Cogito created a product called Cogito Dialog, which analyzes voice signals to identify customer sentiments.
-The software provides information to employees of each call center in real time during calls, allowing them to tailor their approach accordingly.
+Cogito has created a product called Cogito Dialog that analyzes voice to determine customer sentiments.
+The software provides real-time information to each call center's agents during calls, allowing them to adjust their approach accordingly.

-"It helps in emotional understanding when we hear people," says Pentland.
+“It helps with emotional understanding when we listen Pentland reports.